continuedev/continue/docs/docs/walkthroughs/tab-autocomplete.md

 ### `tabAutocompleteOptions`

 This object allows you to customize the behavior of tab-autocomplete.
-The available options are:
+The available options are shown below, and you can find their default values [here](https://github.com/continuedev/continue/blob/fbeb2e4fe15d4b434a30a136f74b672485c852d9/core/util/parameters.ts).

 - `disable`: Disable autocomplete (can also be done from IDE settings)
 - `template`: An optional template string to be used for autocomplete.
 It will be rendered with the Mustache templating language, and is passed the 'prefix' and 'suffix' variables.
 (String)